Cabo Blanco, Peru

 Cabo Blanco is a fishing village in northwestern Peru, 3 km northwest from El Alto, Talara, Piura.
 It was famous in the past among big-game fishermen and today is a noted surf break.
 The village takes its name from the light coloured nearby mountains.
+Cabo Blanco is one of the surfing spots in northern Peru with waves suitable for surfing all year round, along with other surf spots such as Chicama, Huanchaco, Pacasmayo, and Lobitos.

 In the 1950s and 1960s, fishermen traveled to Cabo Blanco to hunt big marlin.
 Ernest Hemingway stayed more than a month at the famous "Cabo Blanco Fishing Club" and caught a 700-pound marlin while filming the motion picture based on his novel, The Old Man and the Sea.